CULTURAL WORK SPACE

 DESIGN AND DEVELOPMENT

-Decreasing fossil fuel dependency and minimizing our environmental footprint is central to our work in creating a project pilot.
+Decreasing fossil fuel dependency and minimizing our environmental footprint is central to our work in creating this work space.
 The building is carefully designed to help us reduce energy use, minimize waste, and protect our water resources.
 We will be conducting an embodied carbon analysis to guide us in our choices of building materials, along with life cycle and disposal considerations, with all elements of design considered through both climate adaption and mitigation lenses.
 We will minimize site disturbance during construction and ensure that native tundra is restored to reduce the impact on the local ecosystem.

 Key infrastructure concerns for this project include:

 Energy efficiency: Research is being carried out with an objective of making this work space highly energy efficient.
 Our first energy model produced based on the draft pilot structure shows a 37.6% energy reduction (24 MWh/yr) and a 19% GHG reduction (3.3 tCO2e/yr), compared to the base case (NECB compliance specifications).

 Water, waste and embodied carbon: In addition to highly energy efficiency, other green design features, such as water efficient fixtures and low carbon materials will be included in the building.
 We will be conducting an embodied carbon analysis to guide us in our choices of building materials, along with life cycle and disposal considerations.
 The Municipality of Cambridge Bay does not have a recycling program or engineered landfill and burns all waste.
 By building the pilot structure in Calgary and dismantling it we are only shipping what we need, therefore reducing the amount of waste going to the community dump, reducing GHG emissions from shipping, waste transportation and incineration.